arcalot/arcalot.github.io/docs/arcaflow/plugins/python/first.md

     To prevent output from breaking the functionality when attached to the Arcaflow Engine, the SDK hides any output your step function writes to the standard output or standard error.
 You can use the `--debug` flag to show any output on the standard error in standalone mode.

 !!! tip
-    You can generate a JSON schema file for your step input by running `python example_plugin.py --json-schema input >example.schema.json`.
+    You can generate a JSON schema file for your step input by running

+    ```
+    python example_plugin.py --json-schema input >example.schema.json
+    ```

     If you are using the [YAML plugin for VSCode](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml), add the following line to the top of your input file for code completion:
         ```yaml
         # yaml-language-server: $schema=example.schema.json
         ```